bugzy500/typeahead-autocomplete-lld/README.md

 # Statement: Autocomplete low level design

-# Tech Stack: vanilla JS, HYML, CSS
+# Tech Stack: vanilla JS, HTML, CSS

 # Must have:
 - On typing inside the search box, it should suggest options